tuarua/FreSharp/README.md

 ----------

 ### Required AS3 classes
-com.tuarua.fre.ANEUtils.as and com.tuarua.fre.ANEError.as are required by FreSwift and should be included in the AS3 library of your ANE
+**com.tuarua.fre.ANEUtils.as** and **com.tuarua.fre.ANEError.as** are required by FreSharp and should be included in the AS3 library of your ANE

 ### Tech